Depression 101: Dallas schoolkids learn about mental health

 New York and Virginia, meanwhile, recently passed laws requiring such lessons.

-“It was an idea, frankly, whose time had come,” said Glenn Liebman, CEO of the Mental Health Association of New York State Inc., a mental health advocacy group that spent several years pushing for the legislation before it passed.
+“It was an idea, frankly, whose time had come,” said Glenn Liebman, CEO of the Mental Health Association in New York State, Inc., a mental health advocacy group that spent several years pushing for the legislation before it passed.

 Follow Jamie Stengle on Twitter: https://twitter.com/JamieStengle